Chas McCormick Player Props: Astros vs. Marlins

 Chas McCormick At The Plate

-- McCormick will look to extend his four-game hitting streak.
-He's batting .294 during his last outings.
+- McCormick enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .389.

-- McCormick has reached base via a hit in 48 games this year (of 76 played), and had multiple hits in 21 of those games.
+- McCormick has picked up a hit in 49 of 77 games this year, with multiple hits 22 times.

-- McCormick has had an RBI in 23 games this season (30.3%), including 15 multi-RBI outings (19.7%).
-He has also driven home three or more of his team's runs in five contests.
+- McCormick has picked up an RBI in 29.9% of his games this season, with more than one RBI in 19.5% of his games.
+He has also produced three or more runs in five contests.

+- He has scored in 32 games this season (41.6%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.